 This project fills a substantive knowledge and data gap using administrative microfiles (the NALMF dataset) linked to detailed financial data through Statistic Canada’s Business Registry (BR) and other datasets, including the Exporter Registry and PATSTAT (for patents).
 Through descriptive and economic analysis, this project explores the significance of different scale-up definitions and then evaluates their economic impact across various metrics, including employment, revenue, and innovation.
 Using survey data, namely that from the Survey of Finance and Growth of Small and Medium Enterprises, the project also considers unique barriers faced by scale-ups and barriers to scale.

 2021.
-“The Innovation Policy Preferences of Canadian Scale-up Firms,” with Travis Southin and David Wolfe. [under review]
+“The Innovation Policy Preferences of Canadian Scale-up Firms,” with Travis Southin and David Wolfe. [revising]

 2021.
 “Into the Scale-up-verse: Exploring the Landscape of Canada’s High Performing Firms,” with Viet Vu and Ryan Kelly.
-Innovation Policy Lab and Brookfield Institute for Innovation + Entrepreneurship. [forthcoming]
+Innovation Policy Lab and Brookfield Institute for Innovation + Entrepreneurship, December.

 2021.
 “Great Canadian Survey of 2021: Insights for the Council of Canadian Innovators“, with Viet Vu.
 Innovation Policy Lab and Brookfield Institute for Innovation + Entrepreneurship, July.

 2021.
 “Just Out of Reach: The Elusive Quest to Measure the Digital Economy“, with Viet Vu.
 Brookfield Institute for Innovation + Entrepreneurship, June.

 2021.
 “Scale the Gap: The Impact of Growth Barriers on Women Entrepreneurs in Canadian High-Growth Firms“, with Viet Vu.
 Brookfield Institute for Innovation + Entrepreneurship, April.